ghidraninja/game-and-watch-backup/README.md

 If a script fails and the device does not work after power-cycling, repeat the script.
 If it fails again, try to hold the power button of the device while executing the script.

+Also, as a first step, try to lower your adapter speed.
+When using stlink, you do this by adding `adapter speed 100` as the last line in `openocd/interface_stlink.cfg`.

 #### Something goes wrong during Step 1 & 2

 Your device was not modified by the scripts, so it should just continue to work after a power cycle.